Women's rugby league in the British Isles: RFL control

 At the end of 2011 the RFL established the Women's Rugby League Championship.
 In the 2014 season, this had a Premier Division and a Division 1 which was played for by 13 teams, five in the Premier Division and 11 in Division 1.

 In 2017, the RFL re-organised the league into a structure mirroring the men's game with three divisions, Super League, Championship and League 1.
 The change in structure also saw a change towards a majority of teams in the leagues becoming associated with the professional men's clubs rather than amateur clubs.

 The growing importance of the women's game was recognised when Betfred agreed to sponsor the Super League and subsequently the Challenge Cup alongside the company's sponsorship of the men's game.

 By 2023 the women's game has 43 clubs in five divisions, Super League, Super League South, Championship, League 1 and League 2.
 For 2024 a major restructure is planned which will see Super League comprise eight teams with four regional leagues forming the next tier.
 Below the regional leagues will be local leagues.

 2023 saw the first steps towards the women's game in Britain becoming professional as York and Leeds announced they would match matchday payments.

 The sport has become more popular with the number of women and girls playing increasing by 53% between 2017 and 2021.

 Under the reforms to be made to the men's game, which re-introduce licensing, having a women's team will become a requirement for a men's club to obtain the top grade licence.

 National team

 A Great Britain national team first appeared in 1989 when two games of and pass rugby were played against France.

 The first major tour for the Great Britain team came in 1996 when a tour to Australia was undertaken.
 Between 1996 and 2002 the team played against southern hemisphere teams in tours and World Cup competitions.
 From 2007 the Great Britain team was put into abeyance and each nation developed its own team.
 England played their first game in 2007 against France.
 Wales played their first match in 2021.
-Ireland also played their first match in 2021.
-As of May 2023 Scotland are still to form a team.
+Ireland also played their first match in 2021. played their first match in 2025.